Volkswagen Routan: Interior

-The Routan features a rebranded version of Chrysler's hard-drive-based audio and navigation system—marketed by Chrysler as the MyGig system and by Volkswagen as the Joybox, but has neither Chrysler's Stow'n Go nor Swivel'n Go seating systems.
-Instead, the second-row seats in the Routan feature the Easy Out Roller Seat system, but can be modified using Chrysler or Dodge parts to have Stow'n Go or have Swivel'n Go seats installed.
-Routans for 2010 offered optional Wi-Fi access, which was also offered in Dodge and Chrysler versions as UConnect Web.
+The Routan featured a rebranded version of Chrysler's hard-drive-based audio and navigation system—marketed by Chrysler as the MyGig system and by Volkswagen as the Joybox.
+Routans for 2010 offered optional Wi-Fi access, which was also provided in Dodge and Chrysler versions as UConnect Web.

+The Routan was not offered with Chrysler's Stow'n Go nor Swivel'n Go seating systems.
+Instead, the second-row seats in the Routan feature the Easy Out Roller Seat system.
+As the Routan retains the underfloor recesses, it can be field-modified using Chrysler or Dodge parts to have Stow'n Go or Swivel'n Go seats.

 Engine

-The Routan is available with the Chrysler 3.8 L V6 engine producing 197 hp and 230 lbft, and the 4.0 L V6 producing 251 hp and 259 lbft—with either engine mated to Chrysler's 62TE six-speed automatic transaxle with manual shift capability (See Ultradrive#62TE).
+At first, the Routan was available with the Chrysler 3.8 L V6 engine producing 197 hp and 230 lbft, and the 4.0 L V6 producing 251 hp and 259 lbft—with either engine mated to Chrysler's 62TE six-speed automatic transaxle with manual shift capability (See Ultradrive#62TE).

-For 2011, the Routan is available with a new engine from Chrysler, the 3.6 L V6 producing 283 hp and 260 lbft mated to a six-speed automatic from Chrysler.
+In 2011, the Routan was available with a new engine from Chrysler, the 3.6 L V6 producing 283 hp and 260 lbft mated to a six-speed automatic from Chrysler.

 Markets

 United States

 Volkswagen Group of America had projected for the Routan to gain at least five percent of the U.S. minivan market, or 45,000 units of the 700,000 minivans sold currently.
-In January 2009, VW of America asked Chrysler Canada to stop production of the Routan for the month of February after 29,000 Routans had been shipped to US dealerships.
+In January 2009, VW of America asked Chrysler Canada to stop production of the Routan during February after 29,000 Routans had been shipped to US dealerships.
 By July 2009, 11,677 units had been sold.